sjregan/event-tickets/readme.txt

 * Visitors can RSVP to events
 * Add RSVP to posts, pages, or any custom post type
 * Works out of the box with The Events Calendar
-* Upgrade to <a href="http://m.tri.be/18th">Tickets Plus</a> to sell tickets using WooCommerce, Shopp, Easy Digital Downloads or WP-eCommerce
-* Completely responsive from mobile to tablet to desktop
-* Tested on the major theme frameworks such as Avada, Genesis, Woo Themes, Thesis and many more.
-* Internationalized & Translated
 * Extensive Template Tags for Customization
-* Hook & Filters up the wazoo

-Looking for something else?

-* Sell tickets, collect sales, and manage attendees all from within your WordPress dashboard!
-Combine our <a href="http://m.tri.be/18wg">Event Tickets Plus add-on</a> with your favorite ecommerce plugin (WooCommerce, Shopp, Easy Digital Downloads, or WP E-commerce).
-* <a href="https://wordpress.org/plugins/the-events-calendar/" target="_blank">The Events Calendar</a> is the most popular calendar solution for WordPress.
-Team it up with Event Tickets and see the real magic happen.
-* <a href="http://m.tri.be/2c">Events Calendar PRO</a>: recurring events, a whole range of new views ( week / map / photo / venue / organizer) & widgets (calendar / featured venue / week / event countdown), custom event attributes, default content, location search and a lot more.
-* Have so many amazing events that your users get overwhelmed?
-Drop some filters on them with the <a href="http://m.tri.be/52" target="_blank">Filter Bar plugin</a>.
-* Get your community involved by letting them submit events with our <a href="http://m.tri.be/18uu" target="_blank">Community Events</a> plugin.
-Take it to the next level by letting them sell tickets with the <a href="http://m.tri.be/18uy" target="_blank">Community Tickets</a> add-on!
-<a href="https://www.facebook.com/theeventscalendar/" target="_blank">Join us on Facebook</a> to be part of our active community, check us out <a href="https://twitter.com/TheEventsCal" target="_blank">on Twitter</a>, and <a href="http://m.tri.be/rm">sign up for our newsletter</a> for release announcements and discounts.

-= SUBMITTING PATCHES =

-If you’ve identified a bug and want to submit a patch, we’d welcome it at our <a href="https://github.com/moderntribe/event-tickets" target="_blank">GitHub page for Event Tickets.</a> Simply cue up your proposed patch as a pull request, and we’ll review as part of our release cycle and merge into the codebase if appropriate from there.
-(If a pull request is rejected, we’ll do our best to tell you why).
-Users whose pull requests are accepted will receive credit in the plugin’s changelog.
-For more information, check out the readme at our GitHub page.
-Happy coding!

 == Installation ==